Eyelid Surgery or Blepharoplasty — Alabama Cosmetic Surgery in Birmingham

 - Skin resurfacing: Treatment to improve the texture, clarity and overall appearance of your skin.

 - Sutures: Stitches used by surgeons to hold skin and tissue together.

-Please contact us today if you would like to find out more about Alabama blepharoplasty, or eyelid surgery, at Hedden Plastic Surgery in Birmingham.
+Please contact our Cosmetic Surgeons in Birmingham, Alabama today to find out more about Eyelid Surgery or Blepharoplasty at Hedden Plastic Surgery.

 Greystone Cosmetic Center

 140 Village St., Suite 100